tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 4 - Conceptual Data Modelling and Logical Modelling.md

 title: Step 6: Multi-Valued Attributes
 collapse: open

-- For each multivalued attribute, create a new relation that includes the multivalued attribute and the primary key of the entity where the multivalued attribute is attached.
+- For each **multivalued attribute**, create a new relation that includes the multivalued attribute and the primary key of the entity where the multivalued attribute is attached.
 ![](Attachments/image%20(5).png)

 ```